Consumer Medicine Information

 Be careful if you are over 65 and unwell or taking other medicines.
 You may be more sensitive to some of the side effects of this medicine.

-Tell your doctor as soon as possible if you do not feel well while you are taking zopiclone or if you have any questions or concerns.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking zopiclone.

 Tell your doctor if you notice any of the following: